illuminatedpast/csun-sca-processing/02-processing/02-05-digitalprocessing.md

 1. Create an unprocessed accession folder with the accession number in the appropriate Collection Folder on X *Example: UnprocessedAccession2023-004*
 2. Capture any relevant data from the physical media.
 3. Migrate digital files off physical media:
-<p>*Archivist*: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media when files are known, contain no viruses, and the overwrite risk is low.</p>
+<p>Archivist: CDs, 3 ¼” floppies, USB drives, hard drives with straightforward files, and other simple physical media when files are known, contain no viruses, and the overwrite risk is low.</p>
-<p>*And/or Digital Services*: Hard drives with PII and challenging file formats, virus or overwriting concerns, Zip drives, VHS tapes, cassette tapes, records, other selected A/V media, 8mm/16mm.
+<p>And/or Digital Services: Hard drives with PII and challenging file formats, virus or overwriting concerns, Zip drives, VHS tapes, cassette tapes, records, other selected A/V media, 8mm/16mm.
 For Digital Services Requests, complete the [Digitization Request Spreadsheet](https://mycsun.box.com/s/v729j6sw39sv8050j9f15ayo0bivimdh) (internal link) and submit a card on the [Digital Services Trello board](https://trello.com/b/bWq1CFak/migration-requests) (internal link).
 When Digital Services migrates data, they will capture container images and create Access and Preservation files.</p>
-<p>*And/or External vendor*: 35mm/other film formats, large quantities of VHS/cassette tapes (for collections with funding) </p>
+<p>And/or External vendor: 35mm/other film formats, large quantities of VHS/cassette tapes (for collections with funding) </p>
 4. Note migration of Digital Files by Digital Services and/or External vendor by adding an [Event to ArchivesSpace](https://mycsun.box.com/s/tzfqve0l4fztvsbbwz3uqbma0uc9ync2) (internal link).
 5. Transfer migrated files to the appropriate Unprocessed Accession folder on X.
 6. If transfer of files is successful, dispose of physical media.
 If there are concerns, retain physical media in the accession.